Moritz0302/WebSocket-Technologies/README.md

 # WebSocket Examples

-Three examples of how a chat application could look like with three different technologies.
+Three examples of how a simple chat application could look like with three different technologies.